Sodium Polystyrene Sulfonate

 Use: Labeled Indications

-Hypersensitivity to sodium polystyrene sulfonate or any component of the formulation; hypokalemia; obstructive bowel disease; neonates with reduced gut motility (postoperatively or drug-induced); oral administration in neonates
+Hypersensitivity to sodium polystyrene sulfonate, polystyrene sulfonate resins or any component of the formulation; hypokalemia (excluding Kayexalate); obstructive bowel disease; neonates with reduced gut motility; oral administration in neonates; rectal administration in neonates (sorbitol-containing formulations only)

-Powder for suspension: For each 1 g of the powdered resin, add 3-4 mL of water or syrup (amount of fluid usually ranges from 20-100 mL)
+Oral or NG: For each 1 g of the powdered resin, add ~3 to 4 mL of water or syrup (amount of fluid usually ranges from 20 to 100 mL).
+Do not heat the solution to enhance dissolution of the powder as heating impairs the exchange resin properties.

-Rectal: Enema route is less effective than oral administration.
-Administer cleansing enema first.
-Each dose of the powder for suspension should be suspended in 100 mL of aqueous vehicle and administered as a warm emulsion (body temperature).
-The commercially available suspension should also be warmed to body temperature.
+Rectal: Administer cleansing enema first.
+Administer sodium polystyrene sulfonate as a warm emulsion (body temperature).
 During administration, the solution should be agitated gently.
-Retain enema in colon for at least 30-60 minutes and for several hours, if possible.
-Once retention time is complete, irrigate colon with a nonsodium-containing solution to remove resin.
+Retain the enema in the colon for at least 30 to 60 minutes and for several hours, if possible.
+Once retention time is complete, irrigate the colon with a nonsodium-containing solution to remove resin.

 Do not mix in orange juice or in any fruit juice known to contain potassium.
 Some products may contain sodium.